Harika-SVL/Azure_Devops/notes.md

         * Stages
         * Jobs
         * Steps

+** Jobs : can be done parallely **
+** Steps : can be done sequentialy **

 * When pipeline is executed it is executed with code from version control already cloned and in the branch specified
+* Let's write a pipeline from the YAML schema [Refer here : https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/?view=azure-pipelines]
 ```
 ---
 trigger: